spateria/ISEMO/README.md

 opencv-python == 4.1.1.26

 # Setup before training
 Before training, it is required to make the _World_ objects.
+A _World_ object contains attributes and configuration of the simulated Search & Rescue environment in which the multi-agent team is trained.
 To make the _World_ objects, give the following command:

 `python main.py --make`

 The result will be saved in files named as MA-World-{i}.pl, where {i} ranges from _0_ to _nruns-1_.
 Here, _nruns_ is defined in the _args_ class in main.py.
+In each run, the configuration of the _World_ changes (such as locations and/or numbers of certain objects)

 # Training mode
 To run the software in the training mode, give the following command: